ntlinh16/cloudal/examples/configuration/README.md

 python config_antidotedb_env_g5k.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_g5k.yaml -k
 ```

 This `config_antidotedb_env_g5k.py` script makes a reservation for required nodes, then installs Docker container on them, next pulls the AntidoteDB docker image, and finally runs the AntidoteDB container.
-You can modify the `config_host()` function in this script to install and configure your necessary applications.
+You can modify the `config_host()` function in this script to install and configure different applications.

-## Example 4: Configuring AntidoteDB on running hosts on GCP
+## Example 4: Configuring AntidoteDB on running hosts on Google Cloud Platform (GCP)

-In this example, after provisioning some nodes on GCP, we install Docker and configure to ensure that AntidoteDB runs on these nodes.
+In this example, after provisioning some hosts on GCP, we install Docker and configure to ensure that AntidoteDB runs on these hosts.

-First, you still need to describe your infrastructure in  `provisioning_config_gcp.yaml` file.
+First, you still need to describe your infrastructure in  `cloudal/examples/provisioning_config_files/provisioning_config_gcp.yaml` file.

 Then, run the following command:
 ```